ZalZarak/RGBD-to-3D-Pose/README.md

 would produce inaccurate 3D-Positions (with the depth of the object instead of the joint).
 The program performs the following to increase accuracy:
 - It validates each joint through the connections defined in the config under _RGBDto3DPose/connections_hr_.
-  A joint is marked as valid, if validates through at least one of its connections
+  A joint is marked as valid, if it validates through at least one of its connections
 - Each connection has a defined accepted length range under _RGBDto3DPose/lengths_hr_ and a maximal depth deviation under _RGBDto3DPose/depth_hr_.
   - The length is valid if the distance between the joints is within the range.
 The depth deviation is